2016-17 Bruin Club Application

 You can claim an essential role in supporting the scholar-athletes that compete for Belmont in 17 NCAA Division-I sports.

-Your membership gift will help provide athletic scholarships for young men and women whose achievements in the Atlantic Sun Conference represent bright futures in every area of society.
+Your membership gift will help provide athletic scholarships for young men and women whose achievements in NCAA Division I and the Ohio Valley Conference represent bright futures in every area of society.

 Listed in Bruin Club Application above

 - It is the official annual fundraising organization for Belmont Athletics and it supports the student athletes who comprise 17 NCAA Division 1 teams.

 - Contributions to the Bruin Club help increase athletic scholarships and provide program enhancements critical to the growing demands of competition at a higher level.

 - Strong support to the Bruin Club helps recruit, educate and train the highest caliber student athletes.
 Belmont student athletes are known for their service, exemplary behavior, compassion, academic achievement and competitive prowess on and off the playing field.

 Ways to Give to the Bruin Club

 Matching Gifts (from your employer)